glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/state.md

 > `RoomLoader.XOrigin(xOrigin)` ➜ :Struct:.:RoomLoader:

-Sets the X Origin state to use in the next :Loading: or :Screenshotting: call.
+Sets the X Origin State to use in the next :Loading: or :Screenshotting: call.

 |Parameter|Type|Description|
 |---|---|---|